 Singer and songwriter Curly Musgrave has said this of Andy, "I'm intrigued and delighted by his connection to his material and audiences and how he puts just the right material to just the right audience.
 I've never seen him fail to engage a crowd."
 Margo Metegrano, editor of CowboyPoetry.com, comments, "Andy Nelson has extraordinary stage appeal.
 He wins over a crowd immediately with his hilarious tales and physical humor, and he's a master at keeping up the pace throughout a performance."

-In 2006, Andy Nelson was named the Western Music Association's "Male Poet of the Year" and was recently awarded the 2009 "Skinny Roland Humor Award" from the Academy of Western Artists.
+In 2006 and 2013, Andy Nelson was named the Western Music Association's "Male Poet of the Year" and was also awarded the 2009 "Skinny Roland Humor Award" from the Academy of Western Artists.
 He performs frequently throughout the U.S. and has been a featured performer at the Santa Clarita Cowboy Festival, the Heber City Cowboy Poetry and Buckaroo Fair, the Colorado Cowboy Poetry Gathering, the National Cowboy Poetry Gathering, and other gatherings.
 He is a popular emcee as well, at shows across the West.

-Andy Nelson has released three CDs of his poetry and humor, Full Nelson Shoeing, Land Mines, and Harvey's Moon, and has two books titled RU Lazy 2? and Jonah.
+Andy Nelson has released five CDs of his poetry and humor, How I Taught Bruno a Lesson, Andy Nelson Stew, Full Nelson Shoeing, Land Mines, and Harvey's Moon, and has three books titled Riding with Jim, RU Lazy 2? and Jonah.
 His work has been included in anthologies, including Wyoming's Cowboy Poets (Medallion Books) and The Big Roundup (New West Library) and on The BAR-D Roundup compilation CD (CowboyPoetry.com).